 In this section the team will explain the process in order to build the design.
 First the team has done the drawing of the exoskeleton design in solid work, second the team will send the CAD package to the machine shop in order to know the cost and time it needs to build each part, expect three parts.
-The reason why the team does not know the machine shop name is because the team is waiting for the name of the machine shop from the Clint.
-The three parts which are the motor and the gear box will be order from the company called maximum motors and the back bag will be given from the Clint.
-Third the team will know the cost and will be filling the papers from NAU in order to pay the machine shop.
+The rest of the part are going to be manufacture from proto labs which a website is provided by the client.
+The three parts which are the motor and the gear box will be order from the company called maximum motors and the bag pack will be given from the Client.
+Third the team will know the cost and will be filling the papers from NAU's machine shop.
 Last is receiving the parts individually and attaching them together in the machine shop at NAU.
-The way in which the team will build the exoskeleton is by separating the work into two parts which are the two lower leg parts and the one back bag part.
+The way in which the team will build the exoskeleton is by separating the work into two parts which are the two lower leg parts and the one back pack part.
 The two lower leg parts both has an individual plate on the bottom, which is connected to the torque sensor by a shaft and the shaft is connected to the pulley.
 They will be tied with four screws from each side.
 The pulley will be attached by two springs with a cable called a fishing cable.
-This is the two lower leg parts the second part of building process will be the one back bag part.
+This is the two lower leg parts the second part of building process will be the one bag pack part.
 This bag contains a gear box, motor and attached with the pulley from the lower leg parts.
 This is the way in order for the team to build the exoskeleton step by step process.